 School Bus Safety

 When it comes to school safety, we tend to focus on the time that children spend inside the building.
 While this is a significant amount of time each day, it’s also important to consider how they get to and from school.
-Approximately 25 million students nationwide ride the school bus (National Safety Council), and school buses are by far the safest form of student transportation (National Highway Traffic Safety Administration).
-Setting ground rules for riders will help keep it that way.
+Approximately 25 million students nationwide ride the school bus, according to the National Safety Council.
+And the National Highway Traffic Safety Administration reports that school buses are the safest form of student transportation.
+Setting ground rules for riders can help keep it that way.

-In order to increase bus safety and limit driver distraction, have the students review school bus rules regularly and before field trips.
-Whether you’re revising your current guidelines, or are starting from scratch, here’s a list of essentials to build from:
+In order to increase bus safety and limit driver distraction, students should review school bus rules regularly and before field trips.
+Whether your school is revising its current guidelines or starting from scratch, this list of essentials is a good starting point:

 - Stay seated until the bus comes to a complete stop.